 In the past, many enterprises used to cooperate closely with managed service providers, which had offered infrastructure management and end-user services continuously and on a subscription basis.
 With the advent of cloud services, many businesses are now moving their operations to the public cloud, at least in part.

-The reasons behind this are clear – being faced with so many digital era challenges like big data, the IOT, heightened demands towards security and performance, organizations are attracted by cloud scalability and low cost of entrance.
+The reasons behind this are clear – being faced with so many digital era challenges like big data, the IoT, heightened demands towards security and performance, organizations are attracted by cloud scalability and low cost of entrance.
 In fact, IDC predicts that by 2022 most enterprises will move their operations to the public cloud, whereas, MSPs will end up providing cloud shift consulting and cloud management services to their clients.
 The majority of businesses known today as IT MSP companies will turn into managed cloud service providers (MCSP), serving as mediators between public cloud and enterprises, says IDC.

-Public cloud has also enabled the shift towards agile methodology and continuous development practices, serving as a perfect infrastructure for DevOps. Сollectively, cloud services, DevOps movement, and robotic process automation (RPA) have set the entirely new standards for software development and IT operations in general.
+Public cloud has also enabled the shift towards agile methodology and continuous development practices, serving as a perfect infrastructure for DevOps. Сollectively, cloud services, DevOps movement, and robotic process automation (RPA) have set entirely new standards for software development and IT operations in general.

 Rapid time to hire